Tag: business

 Doll Me Up (Chapter 2): Creating a product and brand

-CREATING A BRAND Nazlin Hilal realised quite early that she needed a “brand” to propel her growth in the cosmetic business.
+The peril of neglecting branding: don’t let others define you Nazlin Hilal realised quite early that she needed a “brand” to propel her growth in the cosmetic business.
 When we imagine a brand, we usually imagine a giant household name such as Nike.
-However, small businesses can also create a brand, even if the brand is their personal reputation that helps them…
+However, small businesses can also create a brand, even if the brand…

 Doll Me Up (Chapter 1): Starting a business

 We wish it were easier, but there is no zipline to our dreams.
 Our reality is a messy terrain of endless adaptation, and we have to zig-zag through a world riddled with risk.
-The adventure of starting your own project — and then starting your own business — seems daunting, but it beckons flirtatiously to those with…
+The adventure of starting your own business seems daunting, but it beckons flirtatiously to those with patience in the journey.
+The journey…

 Doll Me Up: Introducing Nazlin Hilal

 I’m sitting across the table and watching Nazlin handle one of the toughest negotiators in her studio.
 “Danish.
 You need to listen to this.”
 Danish eyes her confidently, and does not relent.
-I watch as he ponders his next strategic move, peering from the back of her chair where she cannot see him directly.
-“Oh Danish, I’m in the…
+I watch as he ponders his next strategic move, peering from the back of her chair where she cannot see him.
+“Oh Danish, I’m in the middle…

 Little Red Dot